-Figure 11.30: The workflow result metadata table, top left, was generated from a run of the workflow on the right.
-Here, the RNA-Seq Anaylysis had been run in 4 batches.
-The results were then gathered and used as input to the Differential Expression in Two Groups tools, which was run once.
-There are thus 5 rows in the metadata result table in the top left.
+Figure 13.63: The Workflow Result Metadata table, top left, was generated from a run of the workflow on the right.
+Here, 4 RNA-Seq Analysis runs occurred within the iteration loop (between the Iterate and the Collect and Distribute elements).
+Those results were then supplied to Differential Expression in Two Groups, which was run once.
+There are thus 5 rows in the Workflow Metadata Result table.
 The RNA-Seq Analysis results each have a batch identifier, while the statistical comparison output does not.

-11.4.3 Running workflows in batch mode
+13.3.2 Running workflows in batch mode